myselfHimanshu/data-summit-blog/content/posts/cnn_02.md

 From the above table, we have kernels as 32,64,128,256,512.
 So, how do I know whether my 512 channels are enough for my network to learn?
 Answer is we don't know, we need to experiment with these numbers.

 Now, look at kernel size of 5th layer.
 We have (3x3x256)x512 as our kernel size.
 In 6th layer we have like 23M parameters.
-These increasing number of parameters can really slow down the networks learning process.

 > The kernel size = number of learnable parameters

 We have asked our network to learn 23M parameters just in 6th layer.
 Are you able to see what's happening.
 The more we add these parameters and ask our network to learn, the more it will slow down.
+These increasing number of parameters can really slow down the networks learning process.

+I am not telling, a network won't be able to learn.
+Here the processing time is dependent on your machine.

 If you are very very rich person who can buy expensive GPUs, you can add any number of parameters in the network.